 Ambient noiseBackground or general noise level characteristic of a location, often used in comparison with a specific noise source.
 The metric most often used in the United Kingdom to describe this is the sound pressure level in dB(A) exceeded for 90% of the time, i.e L90, although L95, or even L99 are used as the measure of background in some regions.

 Anechoic chamberA room designed to suppress internal sound reflections.
 Used for acoustical measurements.
-Because there are so few reflections, any sound will come from one direction only, it is used in microphone directivity measurements.
+Because there are so few reflections, any sound will come from one direction only.

 ANSIThe American National Standards Institute.
 They set USA standards, that in acoustics are usually VERY different to the International (IEC) standards and are often incompatible.
 The ANSI sound level meter standard is ANSI S1.4-1983 (R2006).
 ANSI standards can be bought online at http://webstore.ansi.org